Losant/losant-docs/docs/devices/state.md

 # Device State

-Device state is one of the core communication and data components of the Losant platform.
+Device state is one of the core communication and data components of the Losant Platform.
 A device's state represents a snapshot of the device at some point in time.
 For example, if the device has a temperature sensor, it might report the temperature every minute of so.
 Losant stores every state request and makes them available in visualizations and workflow triggers.

 ![Device State](/images/devices/state-diagram.png "Device State")